hanzhang-geog/hanzhang-geog.github.io/_pages/cv.md

 - GIS Level 1 & 2 (NCIE-GIS)
 - UAV Safety Theory Certificate
 - Market Research Analyst Certificate
-- Mandarin Proficiency Certificate
+-
 ---

 📄 *This CV is intended solely for academic and research reference.
 All project visuals and outputs are student work produced for non-commercial educational use.*